 3. After diagnosing the problem, what tools have you used to explain options to a customer?

-You’ll likely realize new recruits not only have experience using technology, many want to work for a forward-thinking company.
+You’ll likely realize new recruits have experience using technology and want to work for a forward-thinking company.
 With ServiceTitan’s cloud-based CRM technology, technicians can present service levels via a digital pricebook, quickly generate good-better-best invoices, accept payment from the field, and much more.

 Payroll Questions to Ask in an HVAC Interview